-With years of multiple-time-daily blends using nearly every model and hundreds of reader emails and dozens of conversations with Vitamix Customer Service, here’s what I’m telling friends about which Vitamix to buy: The Ascent A3300 is the best Vitamix for new owners.
+With years of daily blends using nearly every model, hundreds of reader emails, and dozens of conversations with Vitamix Customer Service, here’s what I’m telling friends about which Vitamix to buy: The Ascent A3300 is the best Vitamix for new owners.
 From smoothies to soups to nut butters to flours, nothing out performs it.
 It comes with a 10-year full warranty, Smart Detect technology, touchscreen and dial control (both!), and just the right amount of automation for new Vitamix owners.

 1) Now through forever: (Starter Kit 1) Get a New Vitamix Owner Starter Kit with the purchase of any Vitamix through Life is NOYOKE.
 It’s a quick-start recipe cheatsheet, ebook, $20 coupon to LINY “U”, and Lifetime Priority Support as a thank you gift for buying through us.
 Read More »»

 1) This is a really long post.
 Use the table of contents below to jump to sections.
 If you’d rather listen and watch me talk this through with you, here’s a video version we just published: Video: Which Vitamix to Buy in 2017

 2) Canada readers.
 We made a special Vitamix Canada page for you.

 3) International readers.
 Use the Vitamix’s International Machine Locator.

 The Best Vitamix for New Owners